McFoggy/personal-blog/_posts/2018-07-11-jgitver-gradle-dsl.markdown

 tags: jgitver gradle git dsl maven
 ---

-Yesterday I released version `0.5.0` of [jgitver grdale plugin](https://github.com/jgitver/gradle-jgitver-plugin) bringing a new DSL functionnality to control branch policies of jgitver.
+Yesterday I released version `0.5.0` of [jgitver gradle plugin](https://github.com/jgitver/gradle-jgitver-plugin) bringing a new DSL functionnality to control branch policies of [jgitver](https://github.com/jgitver/jgitver).

-Given a project where people work in feature branch and where releases are performed from master branch, the following gradle configuration would be a perfect match
+For example, given a project where people work in feature branch and where releases are performed from master branch, the following gradle configuration would be a perfect match:

 ```groovy
 jgitver {